Methotrexate is used to treat a number of different conditions.

 - Methotrexate tablets are available in two strengths: 2.5 mg and 10 mg.
 You will only be given one strength of tablet.
 If your tablets look different to your last supply speak with your doctor or pharmacist for advice.

 - Swallow the tablets with a drink of water.
 You can take methotrexate before or after food.

-- You may be asked to take folinic acid tablets while you are on methotrexate.
-This is to help reduce unwanted side-effects.
-Your doctor will tell which day (or days) of the week to take it.
+- You may be asked to take folic acid tablets while you are on methotrexate.
+This is to help protect healthy cells in your body and reduce unwanted side-effects.
+Your doctor will tell you which day (or days) of the week to take it.